bcgov/CIT/CONTRIBUTING.md

 - Push your branch up to github.
 `git push origin <branchname>`
 - open a pull request against develop and request a team member review it.
+- once reviewed and approved, merge the request

 ### Merging your code into develop.